VM4rio/VM4rio/README.md

 - 👋 Hi, I’m @VM4rio
-- 👀 I’m interested in ICT
+- 👀 I’m interested in ICT / Scriptin / HomeLab
-- 🌱 I’m currently learning Security and Compliance, Identity Management.
+- 🌱 I’m currently learning Security and Compliance, Identity Management and also other IT cool stuffs.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 VM4rio/VM4rio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.